-DIY Magnetic Cement Planters
+Easy DIY Magnetic Cement Planters

 Round DIY magnetic cement planters made from a plastic ball, with an actual making time of only 15 minutes.

 DIY Magnetic Cement Planters video tutorial

 In order for these little suckers to stay on your refrigerator or any other magnetic spot, you’ll need some really strong magnets for these to hold firmly on your refrigerator.

 They can be great as teacher’s gifts, house warming, hostess gifts or even stocking stuffers -but maybe you want to put artificial plants in the cement planters temporarily if you are stuffing them inside of a stocking. :o}

 Some of the links on this page have been provided as a convenience for finding materials.
-These links may also be affiliate links, meaning if you purchase something, I receive a commission, at no extra cost to you.
+These links may also be affiliate links.
+As an Amazon Associate I earn from qualifying purchases, at no extra cost to you.

-- Cement All, Rapid Set
+- Cement, Rapid Set

 - Plastic Bouncy Balls